thomaswinckell/ts-serialize/README.md

 - DefaultValue decorator
 - BeforeReads / AfterReads / BeforeWrites / AfterWrites hooks decorators
 - Optional type and @DefaultValue support
+- Formatter registry, see TODO (put formatters in class metadata)
-- Generics supports
+- Any formatter
 - Runtime generics supports for serializable class with generics
-- Formatter registry, see TODO
-- Any formatter
+- Review error system and messages
 - Serializable class should have a default constructor (if there's no way to enforce it, say it in the docs)